Fort Wayne, Indiana: Topography

 For a regional summit, the city is situated on flat land characterized by little topographical relief, a result of the Wisconsin glaciation episode.
 Receding glaciers eroded the land, depositing an evenly distributed layer of sediment during the last glacial period.
 The most distinguishable topographical feature is Cedar Creek Canyon, just north of the city proper near Huntertown.
 The Fort Wayne Moraine follows two of the city's three rivers: the St. Marys and St. Joseph.
 The two rivers converge to form the Maumee, which eventually empties into Lake Erie.
 Land east of the moraine includes the former Great Black Swamp, a lacustrine plain formed by Glacial Lake Maumee.
 The Little River flows southwest of Fort Wayne, a tributary of the Wabash River, and remnant of the Maumee Torrent.

 Fort Wayne is situated on the Saint Lawrence River Divide, a continental divide separating the Great Lakes Basin from the Gulf of Mexico watershed.

-The most important geographical feature of the area is the short distance overland between the Three Rivers system, which eventually flows to the Atlantic, and the Wabash system, which eventually flows to the Gulf of Mexico.
+The most important geographical feature of the area is the short distance over land between the Three Rivers system, which eventually flows to the Atlantic, and the Wabash system, which eventually flows to the Gulf of Mexico.
 This came to be the "portage" or carrying place, over which travelers could transport their cargoes from one system to the next.
 This natural crossroads attracted the Native Americans for thousands of years.
 It later attracted the European explorers and traders and the American pioneer settlers who continued to develop the area as a transportation and communications center.
 Chief Little Turtle of the Miami Nation expressed its importance eloquently at the treaty of Greenville in 1795 when he called it "that glorious gate...through which all the words of our chiefs had to pass through from north to south and from east to west".

 Fort Wayne's urban tree canopy is 29 percent, double the state average of 14.5 percent and above the national average of 27.1 percent.
 The canopy is decreasing, notably from development and the emerald ash borer infestation.
 Fort Wayne has been designated a Tree City USA since 1990.